googlefonts/variable-components-spec/variable-components-spec.md

 VarIdx array: this is a compactly stored array with VarIdx values, which reference items in the VarStore.
-A VarIdx value is normally 32 bit, using 16 bits for the “outer” index and 16 bits for the “inner” index.
-This array uses 1, 2, 3 or 4 bytes to store them more compactly, specified by the “varIdxFormat” field.
+A VarIdx value is normally 32 bit, using 16 bits for the `outer` index and 16 bits for the `inner` index.
+This array uses 1, 2, 3 or 4 bytes to store them more compactly, specified by the `varIdxFormat` field.
 Details to be described.

 ## Notes on non-linear interpolation